anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 Let's see how we can fit REST API validation along with Kafka produce/consume validation at the same time.

-At the first place, this is not a big deal.
+In the first place, this is not a big deal.
 Nothing really changes from a test perspective other than the "url".

 That means the "url" is a REST end point as below:

 >            "url": "/api/v1/persons"

 Then, the Zerocode framework picks the REST endpoint details from the "host.properties" and create the full URL and invokes the REST API and asserts the response.
-The effective url will be as below behind the scene
+The effective URL will be as below behind the scene

 >            "url": "http://localhost:8082/api/v1/persons"